bbc/gel/src/components/promos.md

 ```

 ::: info Note
-Augmenting the source order can produce a [**WCAG 2.4.3 Focus Order failure**](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html), but the image is not focusable so there is no such issue.
+Augmenting the source order can produce a [WCAG 2.4.3 Focus Order failure](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html), but the image is not focusable so there is no such issue.
 :::

-The image will need to fit the available space, regardless of the promo's dimensions (which are likely to change across breakpoints) without distorting.
+The image will need to fit the available space, regardless of the Promo's dimensions (which are likely to change across breakpoints) without distorting.
 This is possible by setting the desired height of the image box and using the `object-fit` property:

 ```css
 .gel-promo-image {